Vanessa Hudgens & Austin Butler Reportedly Split After Nearly 9 Years

 Advertisement

-Hudgens last posted about Butler on Instagram on October 31 in honor of Halloween.
+Hudgens last posted about Butler on Instagram on October 31 in honour of Halloween.

 "happy Halloween from my family to yours," she captioned a creepy black-and-white snap of the couple and their dog, Darla — for what it's worth, Darla hasn't posted on her Instagram since July.